acceleratedscience/openad-website/docs/tutorials/posts/gui.md

 After selecting the ‘ad-venv’ virtual environment in the Jupyter UI, you can now access OpenAD with the use of “magic commands”.

-This means you can run any OpenAD command by prepending it with “%openad”.
+This means you can run any OpenAD command by prepending it with `%openad`.

 ```shell
 # Command in the CLI